Braess' Paradoxes in Coupled Power and Transportation Systems: Necessary and Sufficient Conditions

 \item[(b3)] type P-T BP occurs when perturbing $\ell_\mathrm{P} = (i,i')$ with power flow $i \to i'$ if and only if

 \item[(b4)] type P-P BP occurs when perturbing $\ell_\mathrm{P} = (i,i')$ with power flow $i \to i'$ if and only if

-where $\varsigma_i := \lambda_i^\star - \rho^2 Q_i \omega_{\mh{r_i}} \sum_{\mh{i'\in \mathcal{I}^\mathrm{act}}} \tilde{\omega}_{i'} (\lambda_i^\star - \lambda_{i'}^\star), \forall \mh{i \in [\np]}$. \end{enumerate} \end{enumerate} \end{theorem}
+where $\varsigma_i \triangleq \lambda_i^\star - \rho^2 Q_i \omega_{\mh{r_i}} \sum_{\mh{j\in \mathcal{I}^\mathrm{act}}} \tilde{\omega}_{j} (\lambda_i^\star - \lambda_{j}^\star)$. \end{enumerate} \end{enumerate} \end{theorem}

-Theorem \ref{thm:fully_congested} characterizes BPs for systems \mh{satisfying \textbf{A}1 and \textbf{A}2}.
-When $\mh{R} = 1$, the non-occurrence of TBP adopts the same interpretation as that of Theorem \ref{thm:uncongested}-(b).
-On the power side, increasing line capacity cannot induce \mh{traffic flow} relocation \jqe{as there is only one active route}.
-Since load remains unchanged, higher capacity always lowers $\Phi_\mathrm{P}$, preventing PBP.
+When $\mh{R} = 1$, the non-occurrence of TBP adopts the same interpretation as that of Theorem \ref{thm:uncongested}.
+On the power side, increasing line capacity cannot induce \mh{traffic flow} relocation {as there is only one active route}, preventing PBP.

-\mh{Theorem \ref{thm:fully_congested}-(b1) provides a necessary and sufficient condition \eqref{eq:tt_fully_congested} for the occurrence of type T-T BP.} Although type T-T BP never occurs if $R=1$, it can occur when $R \geq 2$.
-The example in \S\ref{sec:2x2:c} illustrates this. \mh{Inequality} \eqref{eq:tt_fully_congested} has a similar form with \eqref{eq:dphi_t_dalpha1} in \S\ref{sec:2x2:c}.
-The LHS \mh{is related to} \textit{how capacity change of \mh{route $r$} impacts the travel cost of travelers currently choosing route $r$}, which can be understood as a direct BP-preventing \mh{effect}, \mh{since increasing link capacity decreases $\Phi_\mathrm{T}$ through decreasing travel costs of routes using that link, which then prevents type T-T BP from occurring}\jqe{;} the RHS \mh{$\psi_r$ is related to} \textit{how unit \mh{traffic} flow relocation \mh{from route $r$} impacts the total travel cost}, which can be understood as an indirect BP-promoting effect, \mh{since the traffic flow relocation from route $r$ induced by increasing link capacity has the effect of increasing $\Phi_\mathrm{T}$ through moving traffic flow into route $r$, which then promotes type T-T BP.} Moreover, the term $\psi_r$ can be equivalently written (up to a multiplicative factor $x_r^\star$) as
+Theorem \ref{thm:fully_congested}-(b1) characterizes type T-T BP. \mh{Inequality} \eqref{eq:tt_fully_congested} has a similar form with \eqref{eq:dphi_t_dalpha1} in Section~\ref{sec:2x2:c}, so the same interpretation applies.
+The LHS (up to algebraic manipulation) \mh{is related to} \textit{how capacity change of \mh{route $r$} impacts the travel cost of travelers choosing route $r$}, which can be understood as a direct BP-preventing \mh{effect}, \mh{since increasing link capacity decreases $\Phi_\mathrm{T}$ through decreasing travel costs of routes using this link, preventing type T-T BP from occurring}{;} the RHS \mh{$\psi_r$ is related to} \textit{how unit \mh{traffic} flow relocation \mh{from route $r$} impacts the total travel cost}, which can be viewed as an indirect BP-promoting effect, \mh{since the traffic flow relocation has the effect of increasing $\Phi_\mathrm{T}$ through moving traffic flow into route $r$, which then promotes type T-T BP.} Intuitively, {i}nequality \eqref{eq:tt_fully_congested} compares the two effects.
+If the BP-promoting effect dominates, type T-T BP occurs.